wgrout87/Password-Generator/README.md

 ![Password Generator Screenshot](./assets/images/password-generator.png)

 ## Credits
 The HTML and CSS content, as well as a small but important portion of the JavaScript was provided by the University of Utah Coding Bootcamp.
+It was written by Xander Rapstine.